lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-structure may contain more information than the signed TPM Quote structure defined in the TPM v2.0 specification {{TPM20}}, such as plaintext PCR values, the up-time, the event log, etc. The detailed structure of such payload is, however, not defpecification {{TPM20}}, such as plaintext PCR values, the up-time, the event log, etc. The detailed structure of such payload is, however, not defined in this document and may be subject to future standardization work in supplementary documents.
+structure may contain more information than the signed TPM Quote structure defined in the TPM v2.0 specification {{TPM20}}, such as plaintext PCR values, the up-time, the event log, etc. The detailed structure of such payload is, however, not defined in this document and may be subject to future standardization work in supplementary documents.